ahmedessamfouad/Glaucoma-and-non-Glaucoma-classification/README.md

 # Glaucoma-and-non-Glaucoma-classification
  Overview
-		Our project aims to assist individuals in detecting signs of glaucoma conveniently using a mobile phone camera.
+		 project aims to assist individuals in detecting signs of glaucoma conveniently using a mobile phone camera.
 Glaucoma is a prevalent eye condition that often goes undetected 		until advanced stages.
 By leveraging a smartphone's camera and specialized lens, we provide a user-friendly platform for conducting preliminary eye examinations remotely.

  Features
 		Mobile Eye Examination: Users can conduct eye examinations using their mobile phones equipped with a specific lens attachment.